 What do women dentists want?
 FB live panel discussion

-To celebrate International Women’s Day on Thursday 8 March 2018, our panel of female dentists discussed issues relating to developing careers, getting the best out of your contract and how to develop confidence in stepping up for leadership roles in the profession.
+International Women’s Day on Thursday 8 March 2018, our panel of female dentists discussed issues relating to developing careers, getting the best out of your contract and how to develop confidence in stepping up for leadership roles in the profession.

 What's the picture of dentistry today?